FAA Part 5 Safety Policy Documentation Compliance

 Overall, various types of documentation are used to fulfill the safety policy goals above.
-Naturally, larger organizations will need more extensive safety policy documentation, and smaller organizations will need less extensive safety policy documentation.
+Naturally, larger organizations will need more extensive safety policy documentation, and smaller, simple organizations will need less extensive safety policy documentation.

 Here are the four parts of FAA Part 5 Safety Policy pillar.

 1 – Safety Policy

 The FAA outlines specific items needed in aviation service providers’ safety policy statement.
 Here is what the FAA says should be included – we summarize these requirements into the most easily understandable language:

 - Safety objectives of certificate holder;